mx101/Sudoku/README.md

 # Sudoku
 Just Sudoku
-Uses a basic backtracking algorithm to search for solutions
+\n Uses a basic backtracking algorithm to search for solutions